Stereo Aereo

 - 38 % positive mentions

-The music in the game receives mixed reviews, with some players praising its rhythm and chill vibe, particularly enjoying the first and last stage songs, while others find it hit or miss, describing many tracks as forgettable background music rather than engaging melodies.
-Overall, the soundtrack is noted for fitting well with the gameplay, but it lacks the memorability expected from a rhythm game.
-Some players express a desire for a custom level builder to enhance the musical experience further.
+The music in the game receives mixed reviews, with some players praising its rhythm and chill vibe, particularly enjoying the first and last stage songs, while others find it hit or miss, describing many tracks as forgettable background music rather than engaging elements of a rhythm game.
+Overall, the soundtrack is noted for fitting well with the gameplay, but it lacks the memorability and driving force expected in a music-centric experience.

 “The music does the job really: it has good rhythm and a light, chill vibe, like the story itself.”